-- Counting references to pages can be used as the basis for page replacement decisions. - Example: LFU (Least Frequently Used) Replace the page with the smallest reference count. - Any frequency-based policy requires a reference counting mechanism, e.g., MMU increments a counter each time an in-memory page is referenced. - Pure frequency-based policies have several potential drawbacks: - Old references are never forgotten.
+- Another approach to page replacement is to count references to pages.
+The counts can form the basis of a page replacement decision. - Example: LFU (Least Frequently Used) Replace the page with the smallest reference count. - Any frequency-based policy requires a reference counting mechanism, e.g., MMU increments a counter each time an in-memory page is referenced. - Pure frequency-based policies have several potential drawbacks: - Old references are never forgotten.
 This can be addressed by periodically reducing the reference count of every in-memory page. - Freshly loaded pages have small reference counts and are likely victims ignores temporal locality.